compagnb/Spring-2017-Intermediate-Python/README.md

 - Boundary/Collision Detection
 - Keyboard Command Binding
 - Sound Effects & Images
-- Exercises:
-  - Space Game
-  - Second Player
-  - Multiple Levels
-- Vocabulary:
-  - Animation
-  - Collision
-  - Event
+- Exercises
-- Keywords:
+- Vocabulary
-  -
+- Keywords

 *Topics may change depending on the needs of the class.